It is half term this week and, for a change, i have had 5 days holiday from work and have had my sister and nieces staying with me.

 many fields and seeing many different animals, much to the kids delight.

-The photo below is the view half way round as we walked down a bridleway.
 As well as all the animals we came across we also collected berries and conkers.
 And below is a photo of a mushroom we came across that i found fascinating.
 We did try and research it when we got home to see if edible but to no avail.
 The photo came out well tho i think!

 Today my family are returning home but, before they left, my niece begged me for one of my new butterflies.
 Unfortunately her favourite colour is pink and i havent as yet made pink yet so we sat together and went thru my scraps and put her own unique one together for her to wear with pride!